fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 > "If not you, then who?
 If not now, when?" - Hillel

 [^1]: As legendary physicist Richard Feynman put it: "Science is what we have learned about how to keep from fooling ourselves".
 [^2]: Personally, one of the hardest aspects of facing truth has been the resistance from those I love.
 I wrote a bit about this [here](unreasonable).
-This reminds me of one of favorite passages in Nietzsche's *Beyond Good and Evil*: "“One has to test oneself to see that one is destined for independence and command—and do it at the right time.
+This reminds me of one of my favorite passages in Nietzsche's *Beyond Good and Evil*: “One has to test oneself to see that one is destined for independence and command—and do it at the right time.
 One should not dodge one’s tests, though they may be the most dangerous game one could play and are tests that are taken in the end before no witness or judge but ourselves.
 Not to remain stuck to a person—not even the most loved—every person is a prison, also a nook. ...
 Not to remain stuck to one’s own detachment, to that voluptuous remoteness and strangeness of the bird who flees ever higher to see ever more below him—the danger of the flier.
 Not to remain stuck to our own virtues and become as a whole the victim of some detail in us, such as our hospitality, which is the danger of dangers for superior and rich souls who spend themselves lavishly, almost indifferently, and exaggerate the virtue of generosity into a vice.
-One must know how to conserve oneself: the hardest test of independence.”"
+One must know how to conserve oneself: the hardest test of independence.”